Last Updated on

 A website you own is the best place to sell art online.
 It is really that simple.
 There are many third-party websites that are available but in the long run, you will be better off just starting with a site you own.

 WordPress is a software that is used by many large and small businesses selling online.

-In my opinion, WordPress is the best software available and you can easily get your site up in just minutes with BlueHost.
+In my opinion, WordPress is the best software available and you can easily get your site up in just minutes with BlueHost (affiliate link).

 The options available with WordPress are limitless.
 You will have all of the tools necessary to build a professional website that will separate you from all of the other artists selling online.

-For example, Social Warfare provides a way for your readers to easily share your content to their favorite social media accounts.
+For example, Social Warfare (affiliate link)provides a way for your readers to easily share your content to their favorite social media accounts.

-StudioPress Themes offers a wide range of themes that are suitable for any business.
+StudioPress Themes (affiliate link) offers a wide range of themes that are suitable for any business.

-AWeber allows you to create professional newsletters to your email list.
+AWeber (affiliate link) allows you to create professional newsletters to your email list.

-Many artists are confused on how powerful an artist blog is.
+Many artists are confused about how powerful an artist blog is.